jarirepo/OpenSCAD_SpurGear/README.md

 More examples can be found in the `examples` folder.

 # Upcoming features
-- Position pinion next to a meshing gear rack

 # Issues
 - Positioning a gear rack in the direction of a pinion fails.